home-assistant/frontend/gallery/src/pages/brand/logo.markdown

 ## Exclusion zone

 The logo needs some personal space.
-TIt's exclusion zone is equal to a quarter the height of the icon.
+It's exclusion zone is equal to a quarter the height of the icon.

 ![Clearspace](/images/clearspace.png)